 How to Make Healthier Choices When Eating Out or Ordering Takeaways

-Eating out or ordering takeaways is part of life, and you don’t have to give it up to stay healthy.
+Eating out on a diet or ordering takeaways is part of life, and you don’t have to give it up to stay healthy.
 With a few mindful choices, you can enjoy your meals without compromising your health or weight loss goals.

 • Most restaurants and takeaways post their menus online.
 Take a few minutes to browse the options before you go.